Zhen3r/WSOPB-MUSA509/proposal.md

 1. **Equality**

     Whether there is a correlation between race, income and current city green spaces accessiblity.

     How does race or income factors affect area of green spaces?

     Are there any spatial relationships in them?

 1. **Ecology**

     Is the effect of Urban Heat Island obvious? to what extent?

-Is there a relationship between green spaces and
+    Is there a relationship between green spaces and Urban Heat Island?

-    The green vegetation coverage of the green spaces can improve the situation.
+    Where do we build parks to counteract this effect?

 1. **Economy**

     If a park is to be built, what is the current use of this land?

     Will it be expensive to build a park on it?
 What is the land value?

     Is it the best location financially?

 ## Stakeholders